carias-rh/lx-toolbox/README.md

 ```

-Another option is to override the vars by using the extra-vars parameter.
+Remember you can override the variables without editing the yaml files by using the extra-vars parameter.
 ```
 $ ansible-navigator run -m stdout delete.yml \
-     --extra-vars='lab_environment=rol-stage' \
+	-e 'lab_environment=rol-stage' \
-     --extra-vars='{"course_id": ["rh124-8.2", "rh134-8.2"]}'
+	-e '{"course_id": ["rh124-8.2", "rh134-8.2"]}'
 ```

 ## Recommendations
-- The *create.yml* playbook will also increase the *Auto-destroy* box of the lab to the maximum available (usually 14 days), so it's recomended to create a cronjob that runs at least every 2 weeks.
+- The *create.yml* playbook will also increase the *Auto-destroy* box of the lab to the maximum available (usually 14 days).
+I recomend to create a cronjob that runs at least every 2 weeks.
 - Sometimes labs get stuck and don't stop, so it's important to keep an eye on the *Lab hours used* counter to detect any abusive usage.
+- Due to fast changes in lab environment during development phases of a course, I recommend a daily cronjob to create and delete the lab to start each day with a new fresh lab environment.